 If you took SSRIs while pregnant, you may have legal options.

-Up to one-third of babies born to mothers who took an SSRI during the third trimester may experience respiratory distress at birth, or trouble breathing.
-That’s compared with 7 percent for the general population.
+Babies born to mothers who took an SSRI during the third trimester may experience respiratory distress at birth, or trouble breathing.

 Respiratory distress syndrome (RDS) refers to a certain type of breathing problem that typically affects babies who are born prematurely.
 Babies could also suffer from neonatal adaptation syndrome, neonatal abstinence syndrome or neonatal withdrawal syndrome — all of which are also characterized by breathing problems.